 Beppu is the onsen capital of Japan, with a variety of steaming and bubbling hot springs to help you relax.
 For those who want to try something different, there are also sand, mud and steam baths.

-If, instead of soaking in a hot spring, you just want to observe, you can visit Jigoku 地獄, or “hells”.
-These consist of seven hot springs that include boiling mud pools and steaming pools of different colours.
+If you just want to observe a beautiful, boiling hot, landscape you can visit Jigoku地獄, or “hells”.
+These consist of seven hot springs that include boiling mud pools and steaming pools of different colours for you to observe.

 Each year in March, Beppu puts on the Hatto Onsen Festival to celebrate its onsen culture.
 It’s held over four days and every day features a different activity and event.